NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 - `conda:` tells snakemake how create a conda environment providing programs required by the rule.

-- `group:` assigns a "cluster job group" to a rule, see below.
+- `group:` assigns a "cluster job group" to a rule.

-Examples on how these are used can be found in [mapping.smk](/mapping.smk).
+Examples on how these are used can be found below and in the Snakefile [mapping.smk](/mapping.smk).

 ### Wildcards and connecting rules

-If `snakemake` is run requesting the output `fastq/mysample.fastq`  (and with a Snakefile with the rule above), then `snakemake` will first check that the requested output file does not already exists, in which case it reports this and stops.
-Otherwise, it will parse the Snakefile looking for a rule with output that matches the required output `fastq/mysample.fastq`.
-It will find that the rule `linkFasta` matches if wildcard `"{sample}"` is defined to be `"mysample"`, so it defines the wildcard and run the rule.
+If `snakemake` is run, with a Snakefile including the rule above, and requesting the output `mapped/mysample.bam` , then `snakemake` will first check that the requested output file does not already exists, in which case it reports this and stops.
+Otherwise, it will parse the Snakefile looking for a rule with output that matches the required output `mapped/mysample.bam`.
+It will find that the rule `sortAndIndex` matches if wildcard `"{sample}"` is defined to be `"mysample"`, so it defines the wildcard `"{sample}" = "mysample"`and prepares to run the rule.

-It will then look for its input file, which after expanding the wildcard becomes `"path/to/originals/mysample.fastq"`; if this file exists, snakemake will use this file as the input, Otherwise, it will look for another rule with an output matching `"path/to/originals/mysample.fastq"`and run this other rule to create the input.
-If you study the workflow in [mapping.smk](/mapping.smk), you will see that different rules have matching output and input; this creates a sequence of rules to be run -- a *workflow*.
+It will then look for its input file required by the rule, which after expanding the wildcard becomes `mapped/mysample.sam`; if this file exists, snakemake will use this file as the input, Otherwise, it will look for another rule with an output matching `mapped/mysample.sam`and run this other rule to create the input.
+If you study the workflow in [mapping.smk](./mapping.smk), you will see that different rules have matching output and input; this behaviour creates a sequence of rules to be run to create `mapped/mysample.bam` -- a *workflow*!.
+(Can you see which rule in [mapping.smk](./mapping.smk) matches the output `"mapped/mysample.sam"`?
+What is its input after expanding the wildcard?).

 ### Rule order and the Target rule